T

 What This Guide Helps You Fix

-Wireframes help focus on structure before styling.
-They are low-fidelity visual guides that represent the skeletal framework of your app.
+Wireframes help you focus on structure before styling.
+They are low-fidelity visual guides that represent the skeletal framework of your app or website.
+Learning how to create wireframes is the most important step to prevent costly redesigns during the development phase.

 Why Wireframe?